Our full COVID-19 Risk Assessment is available at the below link.

 What if my child develops symptoms or has a positive LFD home test?

-If your child develops symptoms at any time (including a high temperature; a new, continuous cough; or a loss or change to their sense of smell or taste), or has a positive result on their home LFD test, they must immediately self-isolate and book a PCR test by using the online link below or calling 119.
+If your child develops symptoms at any time (including a high temperature; a new, continuous cough; or a loss or change to their sense of smell or taste) they must immediately self-isolate and book a PCR test by using the online link below or calling 119.

 If your child needs to isolate for either of these reasons, please let us know by emailing the WSE COVID-19 email address.